MuhammadKurniaSani-me/final-college-project/README.md

 * **Determining Optimal `k`:**
     * **Elbow Method:** The Sum of Squared Errors (SSE) was calculated for a range of `k` values.
 The plot showed a significant "elbow" at **`k=2`**, indicating a dominant binary structure in the data.
-    * **Silhouette Score:** The average silhouette score was calculated for various `k` values, with the peak score occurring at **`k=7`**.
+    * **Silhouette Score:** The average silhouette score was calculated for various `k` values, with the peak score occurring at **`k=2`**.
 * **Decision:** After analyzing the trade-offs between variance explanation (Elbow) and cluster cohesion/separation (Silhouette), **`k=2`** was chosen for its clear structural significance and ease of interpretation.
 * **Outlier Removal:**
     * The `silhouette_samples` function was used to calculate a silhouette score for every individual data point within the `k=2` clustering result.
-    * Observations with a silhouette score below a set threshold (e.g., <= 0.0) were identified as outliers and removed from the dataset, resulting in a cleaner, more robust dataset for modeling.
+    * Observations with a silhouette score below a set threshold (e.g., data <= 0.0) were identified as outliers and removed from the dataset, resulting in a cleaner, more robust dataset for modeling.

 ### 4. Time Series Modeling with ARIMAX